mhw32/seeclickbuy/README.md

 | ![GIF 1](./assets/clip1.gif) | ![GIF 2](./assets/clip2.gif) | ![GIF 3](./assets/clip3.gif) |
 |----------------------------------------|----------------------------------------|----------------------------------------|

-Built on top of Meta's Segment-Anything-2 model, Google Lens, and the OpenAI API.
+Built on top of Meta's Segment-Anything-2 (SAM2) model, Google Lens, and the OpenAI API.
+SAM2 is used to segment a clicked image and remove background pixels.
+Google lens can visually find similar images across online marketplaces and return product metadata.
+We call an LLM to summarize product metadata into a single description for the clicked object.
+Users can chat with the extension to make edits to this description (e.g. change color or brand).
+This performs a new call to the Google Shopping API using the updated description.

 ## Setup